 We welcome everybody with an interest in gardening, whether complete beginner or veteran – you don’t have to be an expert!
 Some members just come along for an evening out.

-We also organise coach trips to gardens suggested by members, usually three a year, one each in spring, summer & autumn, and hold fundraising events occasionally.
+We also organise coach trips to gardens suggested by members, usually three a year, in spring, summer & autumn, and hold fundraising events occasionally.
+All of these activities were curtailed during the pandemic and we are gradually reintroducing them.

-Our membership fee for the year is £15.00 which covers your entry into the monthly meeting (with tea/coffee & biscuits provided) plus free cheese & wine at the AGM, subsidised food & entertainment for our Christmas Social evening and the subsidised coach trips.
-Visitors are welcome at any of our meetings, entry £2 to include refreshments.
+Our membership fee for the current year is £20.00 which covers entry into the monthly meeting (with tea/coffee & biscuits provided) plus subsidised food & entertainment for our Christmas Social evening and the subsidised coach trips.
+Visitors are welcome at any of our meetings at the nominal charge of £4 to include refreshments.

 If you would like to know more about our gardening club, please do not hesitate to contact us using the contact form.